 Mold emits small airborne elements called spores as a means of reproduction.
 Trace amounts of mold spores are nearly always in the air you breathe outdoors, but in an enclosed environment like a building, the presence of large mold colonies can create high concentrations of mold spores that will eventually make their way into the respiratory tract of nearby humans.

 The potential severity of a mold infestation is what makes the removal process so crucial.
-In this guide, we’ll discuss best practices for the mold remediation process — and the entire industry as a whole — you should follow to maintain your status as a trusted, knowledgeable professional.
+In this guide, we’ll discuss practices for the mold remediation process — and the entire industry as a whole — you should follow to maintain your status as a trusted, knowledgeable professional.